joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 Copy the zip file to Setonix (see [how to copy files](../Step1/README.md)).

 The `template` directory contains the unzipped files.
 We renamed the parameter file `pw.in`.
-The original name `pwscf.in` indicates that it is an input file for QE's plan wave `pw.x` command that performs self-consistent field (scf) calculation.
+The original name `pwscf.in` indicates that it is an input file for QE's plan wave `pw.x` command that performs self-consistent field (SCF) calculation.
 We will modify the file to perform several tasks.
 The directory `pseudo` contains the files for the `H` and `O` pseudo potentials required by the plane wave calculation method.
 The full description of each parameter is given in the QE [online documentation](https://www.quantum-espresso.org/Doc/INPUT_PW.html).